 Form I-130, Petition for Alien Relative, is used to demonstrate that an eligible relationship exists between you and the family member that you are sponsoring for permanent residency.
 The form requests basic biographical information about you, your spouse, your parents, contact information, work and address history.

 Once the form is submitted, you will receive a receipt notice, usually about 2-4 weeks after submission.
 This will include a received date and a receipt number that you can use to track the status of your case.
 Case processing times vary based on the type of family relationship, your own immigration status and the service center, with a range of anywhere from 6 months to 10 years.
 Once form I-130 is approved, you will receive an approval notice.

 Not sure if you’re eligible to file an I-130 petition for your relative?
-You can free check eligibility through DYgreencard without providing any personal information.
+You can free check eligibility through DYgreencard.com without providing any personal information.
 Free check your eligibility if you are a U.S. citizen and plan to file an I-130 petition for spouse, parent, child, or sibling, or if you are a lawful permanent resident and plan to file an I-130 petition for spouse/child.

 2. What’s next after I-130 approved?

-The next step will be determined on factors such as the type of family relationship, what country your family member is from and your own immigration status.
+The next step will be determined on factors such as the type of family relationship, what country your family member is born in and your own immigration status.
 The U.S. government places a cap on the number of Green Cards issued per year.
 This total number is further divided based on family relationship and country of origin.

 Immediate relatives of U.S. citizens